lexibank/tlopo/out/vol2/chapter7.md

 One shape concept for which POc evidently had terms was ‘straight, level’.
 Reflexes of these terms often also include ‘true’ among their meanings, but I assume that the metaphorical extension was from shape to value (i.e. from visible to abstract), rather than vice versa.

 The data require that we reconstruct two variants for each of the three terms.
-Thus we reconstruct not only _&ast;[ma]koto_, whose canonic shape suggests that it is the inherited term, but also _&ast;ta-kodos_, which is derived from &ast;kodos ‘go straight; straighten’ (see p.196).[^21] I suspect that the verbs &ast;[ma]koto and &ast;kodos were separately inherited into POc (although no non-Oceanic cognates have been found) and that their formal similarity is attributable to derivation at an earlier stage, as POc _&ast;-t-_ and _&ast;-d-_ reflect PMP _&ast;-t-_ and _&ast;-nt-_ respectively.
+Thus we reconstruct not only _&ast;[ma]koto_, whose canonic shape suggests that it is the inherited term, but also _&ast;ta-kodos_, which is derived from _&ast;kodos_ ‘go straight; straighten’ (see p.196).[^21] I suspect that the verbs _&ast;[ma]koto_ and _&ast;kodos_ were separately inherited into POc (although no non-Oceanic cognates have been found) and that their formal similarity is attributable to derivation at an earlier stage, as POc _&ast;-t-_ and _&ast;-d-_ reflect PMP _&ast;-t-_ and _&ast;-nt-_ respectively.
 The Polynesian reflexes are attributed to the set with _&ast;-t-_ because of their similarity in meaning to Bauan koto.
-Formally, they could at least as well reflect POc &ast;ta-kodos.
+Formally, they could at least as well reflect POc _&ast;ta-kodos_.

 <table id="2-7-5-1-219-POc-makoto-a">
 <tr>